ibm-cloud-docs/cognos-dashboard-embedded/working_with_datasources.md

 ## CSV data sources

 Alternatively, you can use a CSV file as a data source for a dashboard.
-Instead of defining the JDBC connection information, a URL that contains the location, where the CSV file is stored is passed in, in the *sourceUrl* field as follows:
+Instead of defining the JDBC connection information, a URL that contains the location, where the CSV file is stored is passed in, in the *sourceUrl* field below.

+Do not change the *sourceUrl* when it is defined.
+Make sure that the server that provides the file uses standard HTTP cache control response headers. {{site.data.keyword.dynamdashbemb_full}} can now cache the response locally for better query performance.

+If you need {{site.data.keyword.dynamdashbemb_full}} to pass extra headers on the request for the CSV file, to for example, facilitate authentication, you can add headers to the module definition as shown.

 ### Sample CSV source specification: